 What are eBird Trends maps?

-eBird Trends maps show where bird abundance has increased (blue), decreased (red), or where change has been uncertain (white) from 2007-2021 within a 27 x 27 km region (represented by a circle).
+eBird Trends maps show where bird abundance has increased (blue), decreased (red), or where change has been uncertain (white) from specified years within a 27 x 27 km region (represented by a circle).
 The darker the color, the stronger the trend.
-The trend shows an estimate of the cumulative percent change in population size from 2007 to 2021 and does not represent annual fluctuations in populations.
+The trend shows an estimate of the cumulative percent change in population size from specified years and does not represent annual fluctuations in populations.
+Regional and state/province level summaries of trends with confidence intervals are available on the right side panel.

-Every 27 x 27 km region on the map is also scaled by an estimate of abundance based on abundance data from 2014.
+Every 27 x 27 km region on the map is also scaled by an estimate of abundance based on abundance data from the midpoint of the period.
+To see eBird trend estimates for each 27 x 27 km circle place the mouse over the circle.
+The pop-up shows the median trend with upper and lower 80% confidence bounds.
 Circles that are larger show where more individuals of a given species occur.
 Hence, larger and darker red circles indicate that a larger proportion of the population is declining.

 eBird Trends are produced using a statistical method designed to account for changes in where people go birding and how the identification and detection skills of birders change over time—factors that can make estimating a population trend challenging.
 Another novel component of eBird Trends maps is the inclusion of habitat variables that take into account the effect of habitat on population changes.